 The defeat of the Jacobite army at Culloden on 16 April 1746, the last battle fought on the British mainland, led to the rolling out of a new British government policy: the attempted extinction of core Stuart support in the Highlands via the systematic dismantling of the ancient social and military culture of the Highland clans, regardless of whether they had joined the rebellion.
 The wearing of Highland garb, particularly tartan plaid, was banned, and the semi-feudal bond of military service, coupled with the power of the chiefs over their clans, removed.

-William Augustus, the Duke of Cumberland, leads the British army at the battle of Culloden in Scotland, 16 April 1746 – a British victory over the Jacobites.
-An engraving by T Bakewell.
+William Augustus, the Duke of Cumberland (1721 – 1765) leads the British army across the River Spey before the Battle of Culloden in Scotland, 16th April 1746.
+The battle resulted in a British victory over the Jacobites, who hoped to place Bonnie Prince Charlie on the throne.
+An engraving by T. Bakewell.
 (Photo by Hulton Archive/Getty Images)

 Understandably the British government wanted to stamp out any potential of another rebellion occurring, but the uncompromisingly ruthless and often violent manner in which this was achieved, including the destruction of property and livelihood, executions and transportation, swiftly turned the joy at the rebellion’s termination into sympathy for the rebels and, soon after, disaffection towards the government.
 The Duke of Cumberland’s enthusiastic leadership in this process won him the soubriquet ‘the butcher’.
 However, the pacification of the Highlands and the channelling of Highland military prowess into the British Army largely removed any potential for a future rising in the area.